cvsvensson/QuantumDots.jl/README.md

 Using diagonalize on a matrix of type BdGMatrix enforces particle-hole symmetry for the eigenvectors.

 ## More info
-* For a more in depth introduction see the [pmm_notebook](https://github.com/cvsvensson/QuantumDots.jl/tree/main/examples/pmm_notebook.jl.ipynb).
+* For a more in depth introduction see [pmm_notebook](https://github.com/cvsvensson/QuantumDots.jl/tree/main/examples/pmm_notebook.ipynb).

 * QubitBasis and time evolution is demonstrated in [qubit_dephasing](https://github.com/cvsvensson/QuantumDots.jl/tree/main/examples/qubit_dephasing.ipynb).

-* Simulation of Majorana braiding with noisy gates is demonstrated in [majorana_braiding](https://github.com/cvsvensson/QuantumDots.jl/tree/main/examples/braiding).
+* Simulation of Majorana braiding with noisy gates is demonstrated in [majorana_braiding](https://github.com/cvsvensson/QuantumDots.jl/tree/main/examples/braiding.ipynb).

 * Most functionalities of the package are demonstrated in the [tests](https://github.com/cvsvensson/QuantumDots.jl/tree/main/test/runtests.jl).